Neutral Good: Tropes, Examples, and How to Best Use this Alignment

 Character alignments offer a baseline for how to play a particular character, but they aren’t perfect.
 Good characters are capable of evil, and evil characters can do good things.

-Alignments are general rules of behavior that guide Dungeons and Dragons players in their decision-making process.
+Alignments are general rules of behavior that guide Dungeons & Dragons players in their decision-making process.
 However, the choice is ultimately up to the player.
 You don’t need to stick to the character alignment framework in every decision.

 Choose the path that makes the game most fun for you, and enjoy your adventure!